pixelshaded/portfolio-api/README.md

 be the source of truth for this stuff.
 If it can properly generate server stubs for us then the spec should be good enough to generate clients as well.
 We should eat our own dogfood.
 If the spec is just there for documentation, it loses a lot of its value and there is no guarantee it is truly machine readable for codegen which in my opinion is the whole point.

+This application runs in a container on MassiveGrid.